Kavzor/ezTemplater/README.md

     ]
   },
   configuration: {
-    preload: true,   //change to false to preload content or de-comment template.refreshContent() below
+    preload: true,   //change to false to preload content or de-comment template.refreshAll() below
     path: 'static/app-header.html' //Default is tagname + .html under static folder }
 });

-//Sometimes it can be annoying to call refreshContent for minor updates, using proxies instead will automatically reflect changes to the view and also sync to non-proxy template data ez.getWhenReady('app-header', (template) => {
+//Sometimes it can be annoying to call refreshAll for minor updates, using proxies instead will automatically reflect changes to the view and also sync to non-proxy template data ez.getWhenReady('app-header', (template) => {
   var person = template.data.person;
-  person.name = "anders"; //this won't sync until you call refreshContent
+  person.name = "anders"; //this won't sync until you call refreshAll

   var proxyPerson = template.proxy.data.person;
   proxyPerson.name = 'Jakob'; //Will automatically refresh all content, also overwrites any previous changes made to the same property in the non-proxy instance

-  //template.refreshContent();
+  //template.refreshAll();
 });
 ```